AWS Service Catalog connector

 As an administrator of AWS Service Catalog, perform the following steps:

 - Create an IAM user.
-See for details.
+See IAM users for details.

 - Generate an Access Key ID and a Secret Access Key for the added user.
-See for details.
+See Access keys in the AWS console for details.

 - Create an authentication role for the AWS service.
 See